My Books

 A Different Kind of Brave

 Written by Lee Wind.
-Publishes from Interlude/Duet Press/Chicago Review Press on March 5, 2024.
+Publishes from Interlude/Duet Press/Chicago Review Press.
+Out now!

 A Gay teen globe-trotting, high stakes adventure with the heroic courage of the James Bond movies and the ongoing romance—and Queer group of friends—of Heartstopper.